skip to main content

 • Email: The University Police Department will notify all faculty, staff, and students by email of any potential serious criminal activity occurring on campus from the police@utrgv.edu email address.

-NOTE: When a serious crime occurs or a series of thefts showing a pattern develops; University Police will alert the university community via the university newspaper, the campus email system, and the university emergency alert system.
+NOTE: When a serious crime occurs or a series of thefts showing a pattern develops; University Police will alert the university community via the campus email system, and the university emergency alert system.

 Jump to Top